jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

 Joins are fundamental operations in stream processing that combine data from multiple sources based on common keys.
 KSML provides three main types of joins, each serving different use cases in real-time data processing.

+KSML joins are built on top of Kafka Streams join operations, providing a YAML-based interface to powerful stream processing capabilities without requiring Java code.

 ## Prerequisites

 Before starting this tutorial, you should understand: